Hantsu × Trash: Characters

 A pretty and shy first-year student who was part of the track team but did not want to run anymore because she was self-conscious of her large chest.
 She joins the water polo team because of Hamaji, and falls in love with him.
 She tries to be his girlfriend, but becomes discouraged when she finds he has feelings for Chisato.

 Media

 Manga

-Hantsu × Trash, written and illustrated by Hiyoko Kobayashi, was serialized in Kodansha's Weekly Young Magazine from July 23, 2012, to January 6, 2020.
+Written and illustrated by Hiyoko Kobayashi, Hantsu × Trash was serialized in Kodansha's Weekly Young Magazine from July 23, 2012, to January 6, 2020.
 Kodansha collected its chapters in 18 tankōbon volumes, released from January 4, 2013, to March 6, 2020.